Package Rerouting: Managing the Risk Factor

 In this post we share some tips on how to undermine fraudster efforts using reshippers, and to avoid incurring the associated losses.

-Rerouting fraud typically takes on two different forms.
-Under the ‘classic’ ploy, the fraudster contacts the unsuspecting merchant after receiving the purchase confirmation email, and asks to change the shipping address for some reason (e.g. “I won’t be home in time to receive the package.”).
-Under a newer tactic, fraudsters contact the courier services directly to change the shipping address.
+After receiving the purchase confirmation email, the fraudster asks the merchant to reroute their order to a different shipping address for some reason (e.g. “I won’t be home in time to receive the package.”).
+In other cases, the fraudster contacts the shipping service directly to change the shipping address.
 Some services, such as UPS MyChoice, allow consumers to change the shipping address online, often without the knowledge of the merchant.

-Rerouting fraud schemes are difficult to recognize because the “crime” takes place in the future: the change in the shipping address is made after the order has been reviewed for fraud and approved by the merchant.
-When the order is reviewed for fraud it appears to be fine, with full AVS match, matching billing and shipping addresses, and a related entry in the local Whitepages.
+This type of fraud tactic is difficult to recognize because it happens outside of the checkout: the change in the shipping address is made after the order has been reviewed for fraud and approved by the merchant.
+When the order is reviewed for fraud, it appears legitimate with full AVS match, matching billing and shipping addresses, and a related entry in the local Whitepages.
 But even with no visible sign of fraud, our systems routinely identify nearly 3% of these orders as clear-cut rerouting fraud attempts.

 While you may not always be able to identify fraudulent purchases before the order is rerouted, it is critical to intervene once a new shipping address is provided by the customer.
 Based on our experience, we recommend taking the following measures:

 - Shipping address change?
 Reexamine the order for fraud

 Once a shipping address is updated for a previously approved order, review it for fraud again.
 Check whether the new address still matches a legitimate purchase story.
 Is it in a logical geographic range?
 Do the phone number and email make sense?

 - Know when a customer asks for rerouting